-- The MetafileImage class no longer contains the write method, instead a standard Aspose.Imaging approach using the save method should be used as it provides the same functionality.
+- The MetafileImage class no longer contains the write method, instead of a standard Aspose.Imaging approach using the save method should be used as it provides the same functionality.

-- The MetafileImage class no longer contains the static loadMetafile method, instead a standard factory method, load, should be used as it provides the same functionality.
+- The MetafileImage class no longer contains the static loadMetafile method, instead, a standard factory method, load, should be used as it provides the same functionality.

 - The EmfMetafile and WmfMetafile classes have been renamed EmfMetafileImage and WmfMetafileImage respectively.

 Merging Aspose.Metafiles into Aspose.Imaging for Java has enabled us to provide the much asked for feature that converts metafiles to raster images.
-Now application developers can use Aspose.Imaging for Java to convert EMF and WMF files to other supported image formats such as PNG, JPEG, BMP and many more.
+Now application developers can use Aspose.Imaging for Java to convert EMF and WMF files to other supported image formats such as PNG, JPEG, BMP, and many more.

 As always we appreciate your feedback so if you ever have anything to tell us about this release or anything else, please head to the Aspose.Imaging forum for a chat.